nayhav/identikit/README.md

 > *Observed behavior ≈ genuine preference*

-Syntheposer challenges this assumption by demonstrating that **algorithmic identity can be constructed, shifted, and manipulated** through carefully chosen listening patterns, without violating any rules.
+Identikit challenges this assumption by demonstrating that **algorithmic identity can be constructed, shifted, and manipulated** through carefully chosen listening patterns, without violating any rules.
 The result is a phenomenon we refer to as **synthetic taste**: an identity that looks authentic to the system, regardless of genuine preference.

 ---